acmenezes/podconfig-operator/docs/design_proposal.md

 If some interaction between operators is needed it will be done so.
 But not with overlapping, rather with requests or patching other operators CRDs if it makes sense.

-In summary it's a high privileged but trusted workload running as a typical Kubernetes controller performing Linux configurations on behalf of a Pod/Container or a set of Pods constrained to a specific Kubernetes Namespace.
+In summary it's a privileged but trusted workload running as a typical Kubernetes controller performing Linux configurations on behalf of a Pod/Container or a set of Pods constrained to a specific Kubernetes Namespace.
 Ideally, if multiple namespaces are involved each one should have its own copy of the podconfig operator with specific sets of RBAC controls (roles, rolebindings and service accounts) for each one of them.

 2. ***What this operator is not:***